Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Equivariant moduli theory on surfaces

-Let $ X $ be a smooth projective variety over $ \CC. $ It's a non-trivial question whether there exist stability conditions on the derived categories $ \D(X) $ of $ X $. \begin{ex} Let $ X = \pt. $ Let $ \cA = \Vect_\CC $ be the abelian category of finite dimensional vector spaces over $ \CC. $ Then the additive map
+\end{prop} \begin{rmk} Let $ \sigma = (Z, \cP) $ be a stability condition on $ \cD. $ The category $ \cP(\phi) $ is abelian for all $ \phi \in \RR $.
+The support property ensures that each $ \cP(\phi) $ is of finite length, and hence every $ \sigma $-semistable object in $ \cP(\phi) $ has a finite Jordan-Hölder (JH) filtration whose factors are $ \sigma $-stable with the same phase $ \phi $.
+Two semistable objects in $ \cP(\phi) $ are said to be $ S $-equivalent if they have isomorphic JH factors. \end{rmk} Let $ X $ be a smooth projective variety.
+It's an open question whether there exist stability conditions on the derived category $ \D(X). $ The answer is affirmative when $ \dim X \leq 2. $ \begin{ex} Let $ X = \pt. $ Let $ \cA = \Vect_\CC $ be the abelian category of finite dimensional vector spaces over $ \CC. $ Then the additive map